 Hello!
 My name is Trevor Sullivan.

 I have been working in the IT field since 2004, and am primarily self-taught.
-That means that I do not have a college degree, nor am I ashamed to publicize that.
+That means that I do not have a college degree, and I am quite proud to publicize that.
 I have a sincere passion for learning about all sorts of various technologies in the world of systems management and network infrastructure.
-Because I am self-taught, and have relied heavily on the various online communities (and Google) for support during my earlier years in IT, I feel very strongly about contributing back to the community, and sharing information freely with others.
+Because I am self-taught, and have relied heavily on the various online communities (including Google) for support during my earlier years in IT, I feel very strongly about contributing back to the community, and sharing information freely with others.
 Blogging is one way that I can achieve that, followed by participation in e-mail mailing lists and online discussion forums.

 Based on widespread community activities, on April 1st, 2014, I was awarded the Microsoft Most Valuable Professional (MVP) award for Microsoft Windows PowerShell.